Security-Onion-Solutions/securityonion-docs/alerts.rst

 Alerts
 ======

 :ref:`soc` gives you access to our new Alerts interface.
-This interface gives you an overview of the alerts that Security Onion is generating and allows you to quickly drill down into details, pivot to :ref:`hunt` or :ref:`pcap`, and escalate alerts to :ref:`hive`.
+This interface gives you an overview of the alerts that Security Onion is generating and allows you to quickly drill down into details, pivot to :ref:`hunt` or the :ref:`pcap` interface, and escalate alerts to :ref:`hive`.

 .. image:: images/alerts.png
   :target: _images/alerts.png